mmgeorge/cl-expect/README.md

 `cl-expect` is not currently on `quicklisp`.
 To use, clone the repository to your `~/common-lisp` file so that `asdf` will know where to look.

 ## Basic Usage
+A simple sample project can be found in the [repository](https://github.com/mmgeorge/cl-expect/tree/master/example).

 ```
 EXAMPLE/FOO> (expect:run-tests)
 [FAIL] example/foo:add [1/2]